-“The most important preventive measure is to have a screening as recommended by your doctor,” says Dale Burleson, M.D., a colon and rectal surgeon on the medical staff at Baylor Regional Medical Center at Plano.
+“The most important preventive measure is to have a screening as recommended by your doctor,” says Dale Burleson, M.D., a colon and rectal surgeon on the medical staff at Baylor Scott & White Medical Center - Plano.
 “A colonoscopy is the best, because it’s both diagnostic and therapeutic.”

 Colon cancer usually starts with benign polyps that can become cancerous if they’re not removed.
 While performing a screening colonoscopy, the doctor can often remove polyps.
 How often you need a colonoscopy will depend on the results of your first colonoscopy.